jillusc/Forum20_React/README.md

 <img src="README%20images/README-mainimage-responsive.jpg"><br>

 forum20 is an image sharing social app designed to encourage enthusiasts of 20th century art to come together and share their interest in the subject.
-The app is targeted towards users who wish to contribute to and engage in discourse with other like-minded individuals: users can browse and read other users' posts, and, having completed a simple registration process, can share their own images, create posts and interact with those of other members by liking and commenting.
+The app is targeted towards users who wish to contribute to and engage in discourse with like-minded individuals: users can browse and read other users' posts, and, having completed a simple registration process, can share their own images, create posts and interact with those of other members by liking and commenting.
 Posts can be bookmarked to store them for later reference and retrieval.
-The app also allows for members to follow each other and displays content from followed users in a dedicated feed.<br>
+The app also allows for members to follow each other, and displays content from followed users in a dedicated feed.<br>

 The live link can be found here: [forum20]( https://forum20-frontend-88d68fe3218f.herokuapp.com/)